AngelikaModrzejewska/mobx-comment-an-avatar/README.md

 ## Used techniques

-* React and MobX library with decorators
+* React and MobX library with decorators, two stores: for comments and for getting the avatar picture
 * React Hooks
 * Sass (npm package bem-css-modules - BEM class names generator for Webpack CSS modules)